mjdecker/mjdecker.github.io/_projects/software-testing/code-review.md

 				* Any other static analysis (e.g., security tool, code smells) you wish to run (optional)
 		* Organize and commit all input documents for each code review to the assignment repository
 	* Perform each code review:
-		* You may do all reviews in the same session, with all preparation done for all done ahead of time.
+		* You may do all reviews in the same session, with all preparation done done ahead of time.
 However, each review *MUST* be performed and completed by the whole group before moving to the next
 	* Summarize and report the results of each code review (everyone's responsibility), include:
 		* When/Where/Duration
 		* Roles